 Does Gardening Keep You Fit?

 Gardening is a significant physical activity so, yes, it is a workout and is classified as exercise.
 Gardening burns calories, builds muscles, and can even be good for your mental health.
-Some activities count as moderate exercise, such as trimming and pruning, while others count as high-intensity exercise, like digging.
-The intensity of other garden activities depend on the amount of time spent doing it, like weeding.
+Some activities count as moderate exercises, such as trimming and pruning, while others count as high-intensity exercises, like digging.
+The intensity of other garden activities depends on the amount of time spent doing it, like weeding.
 Plucking a few stray weeds doesn’t burn many calories while weeding the entire yard does.